Where Is Kurt Warner Now?

 Kurt Warner’s NFL journey

 After four years at Northern Iowa University, Warner set his sights on the ultimate goal of playing in the NFL.
-However, after going undrafted in the 1994 NFL Draft, the uphill battle grew even steeper.
-He briefly signed with the Green Bay Packers before getting released.
-Before long, Warner played a different type of pro football in the Arena League, spending three seasons with the Iowa Barnstormers before getting a shot at the NFL again.
+However, after he went undrafted in the 1994 NFL Draft, the uphill battle grew even steeper.
+He briefly signed with the Green Bay Packers before getting released, so he picked up a job bagging groceries at a grocery store in Iowa.
+Eventually, Warner jumped to the Arena Football League to play three seasons with the Iowa Barnstormers before joining NFL Europe.

 NFL Europe was a two-headed monster.
-In many ways, it gave the league a farm system where players who were not quite ready or just past their prime could impress scouts on a large stage.
+In many ways, it gave the league a farm system in which players who weren’t quite ready could impress scouts on a large stage.
 Furthermore, by expanding the brand overseas, the NFL hoped international audiences would fall in love with American football.
 As such, it was the perfect place for Warner to grow his brand.
-And It worked.

-According to Pro-Football-Reference, Warner finally got his call-up as a member of the St. Louis Rams in 1998.
-Within two years, he hoisted the trophy at the biggest game in American sports: the Super Bowl.
-Despite entering the NFL at 27, Warner enjoyed a 12-year career filled with high highs and occasional lows.
-A Super Bowl winner and Hall of Famer, he finished his career with over 32,000 passing yards en-route to over 200 touchdowns.
+Warner finally got his call-up as a member of the St. Louis Rams in 1998.
+Within two years, he hoisted the MVP trophy at the biggest game in American sports: the Super Bowl.
+Despite entering the NFL at 27, Warner enjoyed a brilliant 12-year career.
+A Super Bowl winner and Hall of Famer, he finished his career with 32,344 passing yards and 208 touchdown passes.

-Now out of the league for 12 years, Warner is still involved in the sport’s next generation of talent.
+Now out of the league for over a decade, Warner is still involved in the sport’s next generation of talent.

 Warner’s life in retirement

-Warner went straight from the field to the broadcaster’s booth, starting as an analyst before assuming his role as one of the NFL’s go-to radio broadcasters on the radio side of things.
+Warner went straight from the field to the broadcast booth, starting as an analyst for NFL Network before assuming his role as one of the NFL’s go-to radio broadcasters with Westwood One.
 Warner’s insights have long been lauded by NFL fans who still prefer taking in sports the old-fashioned way.
-Furthermore, his media tours show a man who’s comfortable in casual conversation, too.

-When Warner isn’t broadcasting for the NFL, however, he’s still taking his job as a football ambassador seriously as a coach for an Arizona high school team where the next generation of talent heeds his every word.
+When Warner isn’t broadcasting for the NFL, he’s still taking his job as a football ambassador seriously as a coach for an Arizona high school team.

 What is Warner up to now?

-Warner is still living large with $30 million in the bank, according to Celebrity Net Worth.
-When he isn’t traveling around the country for his radio gig, he’s a quarterback at Brophy Preparatory Academy.
-There, he coaches a team of young players, including son Elijah, to prepare for college and beyond.
-When Warner isn’t teaching Elijah how to throw like an MVP, however, he’s raising his four other kids and two stepchildren, with two grandchildren occasionally joining the mix, as well.
+Warner is still living large with a $30 million net worth, according to Celebrity Net Worth.
+When he isn’t traveling around the country for his radio gig, he serves as the quarterbacks coach at Brophy Preparatory Academy.
+There, he coaches a team of young players to prepare for college and beyond.
+He also makes YouTube videos for QB Confidential breaking down NFL tape and teaching viewers more about the game.